Attorney Pleads Guilty In Mortgage Fraud Scheme

-PITTSBURGH, Pa. - A resident of Wilkinsburg, Pa., pleaded guilty in federal court to a charge of mail and wire fraud conspiracy, United States Attorney David J. Hickton announced today.
+PITTSBURGH - An attorney pleaded guilty in federal court to charges of wire fraud, filing false income tax returns , and failing to file income tax returns, United States Attorney David J. Hickton announced today.

-Judge Bissoon scheduled sentencing for July 20, 2012.
-The law provides for a total sentence of 20 years in prison, a fine of $250,000, or both.
-Under the Federal Sentencing Guidelines, the actual sentence imposed is based upon the seriousness of the offense and the criminal history, if any, of the defendant.
+Judge Lancaster scheduled sentencing for June 7, 2013.
+The law provides for a total sentence of 235 years in prison, a fine of $3,700,000, or both.
+Under the Federal Sentencing Guidelines, the actual sentence imposed is based upon the seriousness of the offenses and the criminal history, if any, of the defendant.

 Assistant United States Attorney Brendan T. Conway is prosecuting this case on behalf of the government.

-The Mortgage Fraud Task Force conducted the investigation leading to the Information in this case.
+The Mortgage Fraud Task Force conducted the investigation that led to the prosecution of Gerideau-Williams.
 The Mortgage Fraud Task Force is comprised of investigators from federal, state and local law enforcement agencies and others involved in the mortgage industry.
-Federal law enforcement agencies participating in the Mortgage Task Force include the Federal Bureau of Investigation; the Internal Revenue Service - Criminal Investigation; the United States Department of Housing and Urban Development, Office of Inspector General; the United States Postal Inspection Service; and the United States Secret Service.
+Federal law enforcement agencies participating in the Mortgage Task Force include the Federal Bureau of Investigation; the Internal Revenue Service, Criminal Investigations; the United States Department of Housing and Urban Development, Office of Inspector General; the United States Postal Inspection Service; and the United States Secret Service.
 Other Mortgage Fraud Task Force members include the Allegheny County Sheriff's Office; the Pennsylvania Attorney General's Office, Bureau of Consumer Protection; the Pennsylvania Department of Banking; the Pennsylvania Department of State, Bureau of Enforcement and Investigation; and the United States Trustee's Office.